driverInside/xbasic-auth/README.md

 ## Examples

-You need pass an object with the user/pass.
+You need pass an object with the user/password information.

 **From object:** use the ***user*** and ***password*** keys.
 The values must be *string*.